binesh-b0/SpaceX-Applied-Data-science-capstone/README.md

 ## Data Sources

-All data utilized in this project is sourced from the official [SpaceX API](https://github.com/r-spacex/SpaceX-API).
+All data utilized in this project is sourced from the official [SpaceX API].

 ## Technologies Used
 - Python